ThiccMC/AlynaaStatus/README.md

 ## How to use?
 - Create a repl on Replit, put those files in.
 - Create an environment variable, name it `TOKEN`, put your Discord bot token in the value box.
-Create another environment variable, name it `ADDRESS` and put your server's IP address in.
+Create another environment variable, name it `ADDRESS` and put your server's IP address in. (this script has a 2nd server monitorer for Thicc SMP SkyBlock, the address is stored in another environment variable called `SKYBLOCK`.
+If you want to use this script just to monitor 1 server, comment/delete the code for the SkyBlock server.)
 - Edit your bot's prefix and messages to your liking if you want in `main.py`.
 - Start repl.